On Wednesday, July 8th, Molly Maid of Chapel Hill presents the third annual Martha’s Day at DSI Comedy!

 Can’t make the event?
-Buy raffle tickets for a chance to win awesome prizes including a 90-minute massage and a 3-month membership to the Chapel Hill-Carrboro YMCA.
+Buy raffle tickets for a chance to win awesome prizes including a NEW Kindle Paperwhite or make a donation in honor of victims of domestic violence and the work being done by Compass Center in our community.

 So, why is Martha’s Day important?
 Why is it important to come together as a community to address domestic violence?
 At the most basic level, awareness-raising for domestic violence is important because domestic violence is a serious problem.
 According to the North Carolina Coalition Against Domestic Violence, there have been 19 domestic violence-related homicides in North Carolina since January 2013.
 There were 63 homicides in our state in 2012.
-Why, when people are losing their lives, are we not engaging in more community dialogue on domestic violence
+From July 2013 to June 2014, Compass Center served 979 victims of domestic violence.
+Why, when people are losing their lives and going through life-changing crisis, are we not engaging in more community dialogue on domestic violence?

 On another level, awareness-raising is important because domestic violence is not just a “woman’s” problem or a “family” problem.
 It is a societal problem.
 Domestic violence doesn’t hurt its victims in a vacuum.
 Those victims are our friends; they are our family.
 They are our teachers, our co-workers, our employers.
 Domestic violence – and violence in general – has such a ripple effect; it touches so many people in so many different ways, and because we tend to avoid talking about it, we’re often unaware of how our community is shaped by violence.
 And that’s why these awareness-raising events and efforts are vital: it’s up to us as a community to start having difficult conversations and to start fixing a problem that ultimately touches all of us.